-ReadersThings you need to know before you start compiling
+Easy Access agreementThings you need to know before you start sharing

-Rotterdam University has a reader arrangement with the UvO foundation.
-This arrangement allows teachers to borrow short quotations of text or images for inclusion in a reader, without the need to ask for permission.
+Rotterdam University has an Easy Access agreement with the UvO foundation.
+This agreement allows teachers to to share short quotations of text or images on the Learning Management System, MS Teams or in a reader, without the need to ask for permission.
 Of course this means you must abide by the rules.
-You can find the rules for short or longer quotations on this page or in the Copyright Check flowchart for educational materials.
+You can find the rules for quotations on this page or use the flowchart Copyright check educational materials.

 Rules for short quotations

-When you share copyright protected texts or images with your students in a reader or learning management system there are rules to take into account.
-The sharing of short quotations is allowed through the reader arrangement.
-What the requirements of a short quotation are you can read here.
+When you share copyright protected texts or images with your students in a learning management system, MS Teams or reader there are rules to take into account.
+The sharing of short quotations is allowed through the Easy Access agreement.

 If you need to exceed the limit for short quotations, you have a couple of options to do so.

-When you want to use a long quotation in a reader or upload it to a Learning Management System, you need to request permission.
-The UvO foundation takes care of the collective copyright administration for higer education.
-Permission for longer quotations can be requested through the the UvO Webportal.
-The tariffs for long quotations can be found on the UvO Website.
-Contact the business office of your institute for access to the portal.
-Take note: Permissions for long quotations are valid only for the academic year, and number of students they were requested for.
-If you want to keep on using the long quotation beyond this term, submit a new request through the UvO Webportal.
+When you want to use a long quotation in a reader or upload it to a Learning Management System or MS Teams, you need to request permission and an additional fee must be paid by your department.
+You can apply by filling out the Long Quotations Form.
+Take note: Permissions for longer quotations are valid only for the academic year, and number of students they were requested for.
+If you want to keep on using the long quotation beyond this term, submit a new request.

 Permission straight from the copyright holder(s)

 Do you have permission for a long quotation straight from the copyright holder?
 Include written permission with the long quotation.
 Are you the author of the publication?
-If sharing on LMS or in a reader is allowed depends on the publishing agreement.
-If a source has a Creative Commons license the maker has given permission for distributing the work.
-You may share this source in its entirety, reference the source and note the license.
+Whether sharing on LMS or in a reader is allowed depends on the publishing agreement.

 Source reference is compulsory!

-Both long and short copied fragments require a source reference in the reader.
-Using a reference style like APA is prefered but not mandatory here.
+Both long and short copied fragments require a source reference.
+Whenever you quote text or images on the LMS or in a (digital) reader, take care to clearly note the source.
+Using a reference style like APA is preferred but not mandatory here.
 For a book or e-book this means at least: Title, author and publisher.
 For a newspaper or magazine you must also mention the issue and volume number.
 If you're quoting an online source also note the URL.